Here are a few tips to pack and travel light

+Learning how to pack and travel light is essential.
 I always travel light and for good reasons!
 Luggage is a liability when it comes to travelling.
-Yes, it is nice to have your hair straightener and dryer as well as every shade of lipstick and 3 different pairs of shoes for different occasions BUT think about all the check in queues you have to stand in, dragging those big bags around with you on trains and taxis, packing, unpacking and repacking and most of all YOU are paying to carry it around.
+Yes, it is nice to have your hair straightener and dryer as well as every shade of lipstick and 3 different pairs of shoes for different occasions BUT think about all the check-in queues you have to stand in, dragging those big bags around with you on trains and taxis, packing, unpacking and repacking and most of all YOU are paying to carry it around.
+Here are a few travelling tools and tips for you.

 Not bad enough yet?
-You need to wait on the other side to claim it back and drag it to the hotel from airport and worst case scenario is when you lose it!
+You need to wait on the other side to claim it back and drag it to the hotel from the airport and the worst-case scenario is when you lose it!
 Now you will be spending half your trip trying to track it down and possibly another useless trip to the airport while you sit in the hotel without a toothbrush!

 Convinced?
 Great!
 It is really quite simple and you can easily pack light.